danburzo/grunt-recipes/chapters/Appendix A - List of plugins.md

 ## Appendix A: Some useful Grunt plugins

-Here are some handpicked plugins for your enjoyment.
+Here are some hand-picked plugins for your enjoyment.
 Most of the 'official' plugins (starting with `grunt-contrib`) are included.
+I've also included a few non-Grunt plugins (marked with `*`) because they play nice with the others.

 ### General purpose